Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

-        1. Upon entering the site, users are automatically greeted with a clean brand logo and social media links.
+        - Upon entering the site, users are automatically greeted with a clean brand logo and social media links.

-        2. This is followed by easily readable navigation bar to go to the page of their choice.
+        - This is followed by easily readable navigation bar to go to the page of their choice.
 There is a Hero Image with brand text followed by an "About Us Section".

-        3. Between the "Hero-Image" and "About Us' section there is also a small arrow which allows users to understand there is more details below the about-us section to which they may go directly.
+        - Between the "Hero-Image" and "About Us' section there is also a small arrow which allows users to understand there is more details below the about-us section to which they may go directly.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

-        1. The site has been designed to be fluid and never to entrap the user.
+        - The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. Within  the home page as users scroll down for more information , there is a "Join Us" link which is the next point of call should they wish to proceed further .
+        - Within  the home page as users scroll down for more information , there is a "Join Us" link which is the next point of call should they wish to proceed further .
 This is to ensure the user does not feel entrapped and always has a link to coonect to without having to scroll back upto the navigation bar.
-        3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+        - On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

+    3. As a First Time Visitor , I want to be able to get a visual feel for the venue.

+        - The Gallery page allows the user to get a feel for the studio and surroundings.
+        - Images have been carefully curated for the user to experience the studio and different age range of people they may come across.

+    4. As a First Time Visitor , I want to be able to contact the organisation to find out more details and join.

+        - The Contact Us page allows the user to email the studio.
+Alternatively , the studio's address and phone contacts also allow them to either plan a visit or call the studio.
+        - Within  the home page as users scroll down for more information , there is a "Join Us" link which is the next point of call should they wish to proceed further .
+This is to ensure the user does not feel entrapped and always has a link to coonect to without having to scroll back upto the navigation bar.
 <br>
 <br>

  -   ### Returning Visitor Goals

      1. As a returning visitor , I want to be able to check the current information about type of classes offered and timetable .

-             1. The site has been designed to make it easy to add and update information and images as required.
+         - The site has been designed to make it easy to add and update information and images as required.

-            2. The site has been made robust enough to add more information without changing the layout.
+         - The site has been made robust enough to add more information without changing the layout.
 This ensures user experience remains consistent and user knows what to expect eveytime they visit the site.
 <br>
 <br>